-- Our engagement is subject to these Standard Terms and Conditions of Engagement and is effective upon completion of our usual client intake procedures, including receipt of retainer monies and carrying out appropriate conflict checks and processes.
+- Our engagement is subject to and only effective upon completion of our usual client intake procedures, including customer due diligence and anti-money laundering requirements and the carrying out of appropriate conflict checks and processes.

 - We may require certain information from you in order to comply with our statutory obligations, including in relation to anti-money laundering and anti-terrorist financing laws and you undertake to provide us promptly with true and accurate copies of such information in a format that is satisfactory to us.
 Under our statutory obligations we are required to disclose to the relevant authorities any knowledge or suspicion that another person is engaged in, or that assets represent a benefit from, money laundering or other criminal conduct.